T

 • Explore the side streets for hidden gems.

-A short streetcar or walk from the AGO.
+A short walk or streetcar ride from the AGO.

 3. Afternoon